 Multi-cloud demands special attention to user authentication and session management.
 Distributing components across multiple clouds can make it tricky to track specific users through the lifetime of your application.
 Requests between services may lose the context of the original incoming request, necessitating implementation of your own mechanisms for sharing state and passing tokens among your platforms.

 Integrating new applications into multi-cloud paradigms can be tricky.
 Each app needs to be capable of transitioning between environments, which may not be the case for legacy software.
 This can lead to complex bridging situations, where multi-cloud-native apps inherit a direct connection to statically situated components.

 Multi-cloud means multiple backups.
 You’ll need to orchestrate data backups and replication across all your cloud providers to ensure you’re protected from disasters.
 Similarly, restoration of backups will need to be tested on each platform.
 Restorations might complete at different rates, leaving some components functional while others in separate clouds are still recovering.

 Redundancy strategies must be considered as well.
 In an ideal situation, each component of a multi-cloud system should be replicated on another cloud, guaranteeing its availability during a primary platform outage.
 This further adds to costs and deployment complexity.

 Performance and security

 Multi-cloud means that servers in physically separate datacenters may exchange data to fulfill a user’s request.
 This can lead to increased latency that slows down the user experience.
 Substandard networking implementations could lead to flakiness and poor reliability.
-Security should be another concern: Multi-cloud increases your attack surface because there are more accounts, tools, and integrations to audit and protect.
+Multi-cloud server security should be another concern: Multi-cloud increases your attack surface because there are more accounts, tools, and integrations to audit and protect.

 Get started with Tailscale today.